Sent Items Update

 |Fig. 14.
 Configuration of Sent Items Update succeeded.|

-After successful configuration of Sent Items Update, its options will be enabled (Fig. 18.).
+After successful configuration of the Sent Items Update, the service's settings will be enabled in the Program settings window (Fig. 15.).

 Once the Sent Items Update is configured on the first Administration Panel, there is no need to configure it on any other instance of the program within your organization as its configuration will be propagated automatically.
 Only thing you have to do is restarting other panels, and SIU will already be configured.